syncfusion-content/document-processing-docs/Document-Processing/FAQ/Resolving-namespace-ambiguity-errors.md

 documentation: UG
 ---

-# Fixing Namespace Conflicts in Syncfusion PDF Packages for .NET Framework
+# Fixing Namespace Conflicts in Syncfusion PDF Packages for .NET

 Namespace ambiguity errors often occur when multiple Syncfusion PDF-related packages, such as Syncfusion.Pdf.Net.Core and Syncfusion.PdfViewer, are included in the same project.
 These packages may have overlapping namespaces and types, causing conflicts during compilation.